🧬

 Common inquiries about the breed

-They have a dense double coat and will shed significantly during seasonal changes.
+Yes, they have a dense double coat and shed heavily during seasonal changes.

 View Official FCI Standard